thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Displaying devices telemetry in Office sensors list widget

 Now that we are receiving telemetry data from the devices, we can display it on the "Office sensors list" widget.

+{% include images-gallery.html imageCollection="customize-office-sensors-list-widget-1" showListImageTitles="true" %}

 Devices can send multiple telemetry values.
+For example, an Indoor Air Quality Sensor sends values of temperature, humidity, and CO2 level.
-By default, each telemetry value (key) is represented by a separate column in the table widget.
+By default, each telemetry value (key) is represented as a separate column in the table widget.
+However, this layout might not be the most convenient for viewing.
-We'll combine multiple telemetry values into a single column for a cleaner look and hide the columns we don't need.
+Let's combine the telemetry values for a device that transmits multiple readings into a single column for a cleaner appearance and hide unnecessary columns.

-{% include images-gallery.html imageCollection="customize-office-sensors-list-widget-1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="customize-office-sensors-list-widget-2" showListImageTitles="true" %}

 Cell content function used in this example: